pleyad/atmt/assignments/04/labrador.md

 # Adding Length Normalization

 We searched the space with $\alpha = [0, 1], k = [1, 16]$ for the optimal combination of length normalization and beam size.
-The following heatmap shows the BLEU score for the tested hyperparameter space:
+The following heatmap shows the BLEU score for the tested hyperparameter space.

 ![Heatmap of BLEU scores for different configurations of beam size and alpha](img/heatmap.png){width=8cm}